 17.They get dirty.
 Let’s face it.
 Jumping in puddles is fun.
 Painting on paper is good, but painting on each other is more fun.
 And rolling down a muddy hill with a sprinkler on in your clothes is the absolute most fun.

 19. They encourage each other.
-Oh, to be the older preschooler with the knowledge to traverse the monkey bars.
-There is no cheerleader better than a preschooler who’s mastered something.
+Oh, to be the older kid with the knowledge to traverse the monkey bars.
+There is no cheerleader better than a preschool kid who’s mastered something.
 And you know who else they encourage?
 You!

 21.They tell you when they’re angry.
 Really, this is a good thing.
 Really.
 Imagine if adults were that brave.